-The Health System Assessments are the backbone of Komen programming in Mexico, Panama and Brazil.
-These assessments are used as a framework to design evidence-based strategic plans for reducing breast cancer mortality in the three cities.
+The Health System Assessments are the backbone of Komen programming.
+These assessments are used as a framework to design evidence-based strategic plans for reducing breast cancer mortality in the target communities.
 The purpose is to determine the breast health and breast cancer gaps and needs of the local community, as well as assess the community’s strengths and assets.

 We believe in the power of collaboration and sharing of information in our efforts to end breast cancer forever.
 You may find the following links helpful.

 BHGI: The Breast Health Global Initiative (BHGI) strives to develop, implement and study evidence-based, economically feasible, and culturally appropriate Guidelines for International Breast Health and Cancer Control for low- and middle-income countries (LMCs) to improve breast health outcomes and access to breast cancer screening, detection and treatment for women.
 Please check the organization’s website for more information at http://portal.bhgi.org.

 CLEAR: Regional Centers for Learning on Evaluation and Results aims to strengthen partner countries’ capacities and systems in monitoring and evaluation.
 Please check the organization’s website for more information at http://www.theclearinitiative.org/index.html.

 International Organization for Cooperation in Evaluation facilitates sharing ideas across the global evaluation community, promotes good governance of evaluation associations, and champions the recognition of the value and contributions of evaluations to improve the lives of people.
 Please check the organization’s website for more information at http://www.ioce.net/en/interactivemap/map.html.